chakra-ui/chakra-ui/packages/progress/README.md

 ### CircularProgress

-It's used to denote the progress of a determinate operation.
+It is used to denote the progress of a determinate operation.
 Take for example an image upload operation:

 - Before upload begins, the upload progress is indeterminate (at this point, it’s just spinning),